alphagov/govuk-rfcs/rfc-139-enable-http3.md

 Each iteration of the HTTP protocol has set out to improve the web performance of the previous version of the protocol.

 ### HTTP/1.0
-One of the first versions of the HTTP protocol came with a number of web performance issues.
-A primary issue being that only a single asset could be download on a Transmission Control Protocol (TCP) connection before the connection was then closed.
+The first version of the HTTP protocol came with a number of web performance issues, a primary issue being that only a single asset could be downloaded on a Transmission Control Protocol (TCP) connection before the connection was then closed.
 There was no way for these connections to persist for multiple asset downloads.
-This resulted in a lot of waisted negotiation time to establish separate TCP connections for each asset.
+This resulted in a lot of wasted negotiation time to establish separate TCP connections for each asset.

 ### HTTP/1.1
 HTTP/1.1 fixed the persistent connections issue, allowing multiple assets to be downloaded over a single connection once established.
 Unfortunately this didn't fully solve the web performance issues seen with the HTTP protocol (stemming from the TCP layer).